Coaching website checklist: what every independent coach needs

 Proof people can evaluate

-Use proof that a prospect can understand without needing insider context: testimonials, Google reviews, credentials, client outcomes, press, partners, events, and useful posts.
+Use proof that a prospect can understand without needing insider context: testimonials, Google reviews, credentials, the coach's own results, press, partners, events, and useful blog posts.
 The best proof is specific and tied to real work.

 - Reviews and testimonials should sound human, not polished into slogans.